dekuNukem/duckyPad-expansion-modules/README.md

 All channels are also available on pin headers.

-You can solder a header or wires directly to them.
+You can install a header or solder wires directly to them.

 ![alt_text](resources/photos/header.png)